AndrukhivAndriy/DevOps-BaseCamp/Task5.md

 The Role is available by the link: [https://github.com/AndrukhivAndriy/DevOps-BaseCamp/tree/main/ansible/roles/fetch_distro_name](https://github.com/AndrukhivAndriy/DevOps-BaseCamp/tree/main/ansible/roles/fetch_distro_name)

+To run scripts - go to the folder Ansible in shell and run **ansible-playbook main.yml**

 ## Optional: use ansible_user and ansible_password for ssh connection and store passwords via Vault

 Encrypt user password.
 The password is in file ./pass.
 We will use Ad-Hoc: